Affordable Care Act Remains Intact

 Coloradans continue to qualify for financial help to lower health insurance premiums

-After much debate in Washington D.C. last year, the Affordable Care Act remains the law of the land though there was one important change you should understand.
+After much debate in Washington D.C., the Affordable Care Act remains the law of the land though there was one important change you should understand.
 In the federal tax bill that was passed by Congress in late 2017, the penalty requiring individuals to have a Qualified Health Plan or pay a penalty was repealed starting in 2019.
 This is the only part of the law that was repealed and for 2018, the tax penalty for not having health insurance remains the law.
-The rest of the law, including financial help in the form of tax credits, remains in place.
+The rest of the law, including financial help in the form of tax credits and cost-sharing reductions, remains in place.

 As Colorado’s health insurance marketplace, we will continue to deliver on our mission to increase access, affordability and choice for Coloradans purchasing health insurance.
 We remain the only place where Coloradans can apply for financial help to lower the cost of their 2018 health insurance premiums.